 Scientific research has shown us that drug addiction is a chronic disease that affects a person’s ability to think clearly and make quality decisions – but what about the way it affects the people around them?

-A person battling addiction isn’t just a statistic or a story though, they could just as easily be your neighbor, boss, teacher, or friend.
+A person battling addiction isn’t just a statistic or a story, and they could just as easily be your neighbor, boss, teacher, or friend.
 To understand how deeply substance abuse can affect a person’s relationships as well as their lives, we surveyed Americans across the country who’ve experienced drug and alcohol misuse first hand.
 Read on to see what they told us about the impact drugs have had on their families.

-The Highs And Lows
+The Highs and Lows

 Drug use doesn’t just pose a risk to your physical health or well being.
 Research often links drug addiction with co-occurring mental illness.
-Caused by overlapping factors including genetic makeup, stress, trauma, or even underlying brain defects, mental illness can lead to drug abuse in the same way that drug abuse can lead to the symptoms of mental illness.
+Caused by overlapping factors including genetic makeup, stress, trauma, or even underlying brain issues, mental illness can lead to drug abuse in the same way that drug abuse can lead to the symptoms of mental illness.
 The same areas of the brain that are impacted by drug abuse are often connected to depression, schizophrenia, and other psychiatric disorders.

 Both men and women we polled about their significant other’s substance abuse issues told us that, on average, their partners used drugs between three and four days each week.
 Men generally established a higher frequency of drug use, averaging over four hours a day compared to less than three and a half for women.

 Our study also revealed that both men and women’s happiness in their relationships declined as their partner’s use of drugs increased.
-While people who reported only occasional drug abuse still rated their happiness between a 7 and an 8 on our scale, happiness with significant others struggling with constant drug abuse fell below a 3 for women and a 4 for men.
+While people who reported only occasional drug abuse still rated their happiness between 7 and an 8 on our scale, happiness with significant others struggling with constant drug abuse fell below a 3 for women and a 4 for men.

-Connecting The Dots
+Connecting the Dots

 Of the people we polled across the country who’d experienced drug addiction in their lives, more than one in 10 told us their step-fathers had been drug users.
-Similarly, more than one in 10 people said their brothers or step-brothers had used illicit substances at some point and nearly one in 10 said they’d had similar experiences with their sisters and step-sisters.
+Similarly, more than one in 10 people said their brothers or step-brothers had used illicit substances at some point, and nearly one in 10 said they’d had similar experiences with their sisters and step-sisters.
 While less common, some Americans we polled told us their own fathers, mothers, and cousins had experienced a history of drug abuse at some point in their lives.

-Drawing The Line
+Drawing the Line

 People we polled were even more unforgiving when asked about more deadly substances.
 More than half acknowledged they would cut ties with a family member who began using cocaine or opiates, while nearly two in three were unwilling to stay in touch with a family member who used heroin or methamphetamines.